USNavalResearchLaboratory/turboWAVE/docs/boot.rst

 	If ``linux`` fails try turning off secure-boot in UEFI setup, or using ``linuxefi`` to load the kernel in the GRUB2 configuration.

+Synchronizing Clocks
+,,,,,,,,,,,,,,,,,,,,

+You may find that the time of day is off by several hours when using a multiboot configuration.
+This happens because different operating systems make different assumptions about the meaning of the time given by the Real Time Clock (RTC) built into the motherboard.
+Linux usually assumes the RTC is giving universal time, while Windows assumes that it is giving the local time.

+To make all operating systems treat the RTC as a universal time clock, proceed as follows.

+	#.
+For each Linux operating system:

+		* :samp:`sudo timedatectl -set-local-rtc 0`

+	#.
+For Windows, use ``regedit`` to change the RTC to universal time.

+		* Descend through the folders to find the key :samp:`HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\TimeZoneInformation`
+		* Select the ``TimeZoneInformation`` key and use the ``Edit`` menu to add a ``DWORD`` type with name ``RealTimeIsUniversal`` and value ``1``.

 Summary
 ,,,,,,,